luizpvas/explicit/README.md

 ```

 To test your controller, call `fetch(request, **options)` and write
 assertions against the response.
-If the endpoint sends a response that does not
+If the response is invalid according to the
-match expected spec the test fails with
+spec the test fails with `Explicit::Request::InvalidResponseError`.
-`Explicit::Request::InvalidResponseError`.

 The response object has a `status`, an integer value for the http status, and
 `data`, a hash with the response data.